LearnersGuild/curriculum-app/modules/CRUD-Mutability--Goal-383/README.md

 Your goal is to build a front-end that consumes the Mutably API.
 You can choose any one of the 3 resources.
 Your front-end needs to complete all of the CRUD (Create, Read, Update, Delete) functions.

 For the goal, you will start with [this scaffolded template](https://github.com/GuildCrafts/mutably-starter).
 Fork to get started.
-You will use jQuery to complete this goal.
+You will use the `fetch` API, and jQuery to complete this goal.

 ## Context